 The Snyder Institute for Chronic Diseases (Snyder Institute) is one of the largest institutes in the Cumming School of Medicine.
 Within the Snyder Institute, four inter-related themes – Emerging Infectious Diseases, Immunity and Diabetes, Pain and Intestinal Diseases and Inflammatory Lung Diseases – continue to lead the way in not only combating the infectious diseases like SARS, HIV and West Nile but also chronic diseases.

 Researchers in the Snyder Institute for Chronic Diseases – along with colleagues in the Cumming School of Medicine and the faculties of Science, Kinesiology, Nursing, Veterinary Medicine and Engineering – are working to improve the quality of life for millions of people of all ages affected by chronic inflammatory disease and infectious disease.
 Through use of leading-edge technology, our investigators strive to make groundbreaking discoveries and translate them to healthcare practice, helping Calgarians, Albertans, Canadians, and beyond.

-Your support allows us to operate state-of-the-art laboratory spaces, attract talented students and bring the best and brightest scientists and clinician researchers together to create the future of health in the area of chronic disease.
+Your support allows us to bring the best and brightest scientists and clinician researchers together, attract talented students and operate state-of-the-art laboratory spaces to create the future of health in the areas of chronic and infectious diseases.

 Questions?
 Contact us!